thestreamdigger/adam/README.md

 ## Utility Scripts

-- `scripts/adam_go.py`: Initiates current album copy to USB
+- `scripts/adam_go.py`: Quick copy of current album to USB
 - `scripts/roulette.sh`: Activates random playback mode
 - `scripts/roulette_album.sh`: Random album playback
 - `scripts/shutdown.sh`: Safe system shutdown
-- `scripts/toggle_scripts/`: System state toggle scripts
+- `scripts/toggle_scripts/`: Various toggle scripts for system states

+## Using USB Copy Feature

+1. Insert a USB drive (minimum size configurable in settings)
+2. While music is playing, double-press the button or run `adam_go.py`
+3. The Copy LED will light up during the transfer
+4. When the LED turns off, your music is ready on the USB drive
+5. Check the system logs for any copy details or errors

 ## Version and Compatibility

-- Current version: 0.3
+- Current version: 0.4
 - Tested with:
   - moOde audio player 8.3.9
   - Raspberry Pi 4 Model B (compatible with other models)
   - Python 3.7+
+  - Various USB drives (FAT32, NTFS, exFAT)

 ## Acknowledgments